Focus and Scope

 Open Access Policy

 MLO articles are open access immediately upon publication (Gold), whereby an author publication fee (APC) is charged after acceptance.
-The normal publication fee of £500/$750 has been discounted by 20% to £400/$600 for each published article.
+The discounted publication fee is £500/$750 is for each published article.

 To recommend a Modern Languages Open Membership to your institution, please complete this form: https://online.liverpooluniversitypress.co.uk/recommendmlo